ThreadsStyling/tsconfig/README.md

 ### Configure Linting

-You can enable or disable tslint rules on a per project basis by adding `"rule-name": false` in `tslint.json`'s `"rules"` object.
-You can also disable a lint rule for an individual statement using `// tslint:disable-next-line:object-literal-sort-keys` in your code.
-You can use `// tslint:disable` to disable all tslint rules for an entire file.
-See https://palantir.github.io/tslint/usage/rule-flags/ for more on this.
+You can enable or disable eslint rules on a per project basis by adding `'rule-name': 'off'` in `.eslintrc.js`'s `rules` object.
+You can also disable a lint rule for an individual statement using `// eslint-disable-next-line name-of-rule` in your code.
+You can use `/* eslint-disable */` to disable all eslint rules for an entire file.
+See https://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments for more on this.

-You can find a complete list of what each rule means here: https://palantir.github.io/tslint/rules/
+You can find a complete list of what each rule means here: [ESLint](https://eslint.org/docs/rules/) and [Typescript](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin)

 ## Prettier Config